- 368 square inches of total cooking space

 - Forced air flame acceleration and temperature control

 - Uses proprietary charcoal ‘briq’s

 - Two-wheel cart

 Full Review – Spark Smart Charcoal Grill

 When trying to make a better charcoal grill there are a number of strategies.
 You add ignition systems to light charcoal, ash cleanout bins, or easy temperature control.
 The Spark Smart Grill, like some other recent products, does it all and then some.
-There is an ignition system to get the charcoal lite, a computer-controlled fan system to control temperatures, and clean up features to make it easy to maintain.
+There is an ignition system to get the charcoal lite, a computer-controlled fan system to control temperatures, and clean-up features to make it easy to maintain.
 Of course, you pay for all this.
-The Spark grill costs nearly a thousand dollars (though it has an $800USD introduction price).
+The Spark grill costs more than a thousand dollars.

 It’s really about the fuel